 NACDL provides training and technical assistance for state-level capital defense teams, based around its Bring-Your-Own-Case training model.

 NACDL supports capital defense practitioners and death penalty reform through its Capital Case Litigation Initiative (CCLI).
 The CCLI provides training and technical assistance to state trial-level capital defense teams.

 The CCLI provides Bring-Your-Own-Case training programs to state trial-level capital defense teams.
 The entire team must attend these programs, where team members receive information on relevant law, practical skills, and fundamentals of investigating and presenting evidence during both phases of a capital case; they also force defense teams to think on their feet, in concrete terms, about how they will defend their client.
 The BYOC model asks defense teams to think in real time and real terms about vital components of capital defense like mitigation strategy, communicating with clients and family, conducting effective investigations, and other topics that will make the difference between effective representation at trial or protracted and traumatic post-conviction and appellate litigation.

 BYOC programs involve plenary sessions as well as small group workshops.
 The curriculum includes substantive components in relevant topic areas such as mental health disorders, culture investigation, and cognitive limitations such as post-traumatic stress disorder, traumatic brain injury, and intellectual & developmental disabilities.
 Additionally, the program will focus on those skills and techniques that will foster a meaningful and effective attorney-client relationship and ensure the cohesiveness of the team.

-1 Training and technical assistance under the CCLI is supported by Grant No. 2018-CP-BX-K001 awarded by the Bureau of Justice Assistance; other videos available on this page were supported by BJA grants 2018-CP-BX-K001, 2014-CP-BX-K001, and 2010-CP-BX-K002.
+1 Training and technical assistance under the CCLI is supported by Grant No. 15PBJA-22-GK-03019-CAPL awarded by the Bureau of Justice Assistance; other videos available on this page were supported by BJA grants 2018-CP-BX-K001, 2014-CP-BX-K001, and 2010-CP-BX-K002.
 The Bureau of Justice Assistance is a component of the Department of Justice's Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justices, The Office of Juvenile Justice and Delinquency Prevention, the Office of Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.